Under California law, if you cause injury to any person other than yourself, you may be charged with vehicle code 23153 DUI causing injury.1

 If you want to understand why its important to have an attorney represent you.

-If you are ready to discuss a pending DUI case with an attorney contact the Aizman Law Firm at 818-593-0902 for a free confidential consultation.
+If you are ready to discuss a pending case than contact the Aizman Law Firm at 818-351-9555 for a free confidential consultation.

 - California Vehicle Code 23153(a) VC – It is unlawful for a person, while under the influence of any alcoholic beverage to drive a vehicle and concurrently do any act or neglect any duty imposed by law in driving the vehicle, which act or neglect proximately causes bodily injury to any person other than the driver [↩]